zengxi-hada/HIVID2-older_version/README.md

 # 1. Install
-Download all the files into one folder and run main.pl using "perl /absolute_path_of_main.pl/main.pl parameter1 parameter2 parameter3 ......".
+Download all the files into one folder and run all_in_one.pl using "perl /absolute_path/all_in_one.pl parameter1 parameter2 parameter3 ......".
 The users should install the packages used in perl and python programs, such as PerlIO::gzip, Getopt::Long, File::Basename, etc.

 # 2. A Step-to-step protocol of the HIVID2 pipeline